andrewwhitten/awesome-salesforce-architect/README.md

 I wanted to create something more focused on Salesforce architects rather than tools and frameworks for developers.
 Architects still need those, and you should definately check out that list.

+I really want this list to be as short as possible, with eery link below adding some value to your Salesforce Architect journey.
+If you want to add something then please just sublit a pull request or even fork this list for yourself!

 ## Table of Contents
 * [Articles for Architects](#articles-for-architects)
 * [Resources for Architects](#resources-for-architects)